hekamartinezhe/Bacterial-Logistic-Growth-Simulation/README.md

-# Bacterial-Logistic-Growth-Simulation
+# Bacterial Logistic Growth and Decay Simulation
 Probably not very accurate logistic bacterial growth simulation using matplotlib and numpy.

-# Bacterial Logistic Growth and Decay Simulation

 ## Main Purpose